 CACPD maintains a Daily Crime Log of the most recent 60 days, which is available to the public for review.
 The log for the Signal Peak Campus is kept at the CACPD office in the I building.
-The daily log for other campuses and centers are available through Police or security at the Superstition Mountain Campus, the Maricopa Campus, and the San Tan Campus.
+The Daily Crime Log for other campuses and centers is available through Police or security at the Superstition Mountain Campus, the Maricopa Campus, and the San Tan Campus.
 The crime log can be viewed at the other campuses by contacting the individuals below.